Leptosphaeria maculans: Phytohormones

 Mutants in signaling and biosynthesis of the traditional plant disease resistance hormones salicylic acid (SA), jasmonic acid (JA) and ethylene (ET) do not disrupt A. thaliana resistance to L. maculans.
 On the other hand, are mutants disrupted in abscisic acid (ABA) biosynthesis or signaling susceptible to L. maculans.
 Interestingly, however, is SA and JA contributing to tolerance in a compatible interaction where RLM1 and camalexin-mediated resistances have been mutated, and a quadruple mutant (where RLM1, camalexin, JA and SA-dependent responses are blocked) is hyper-susceptible.
 In contrast, ET appears to be detrimental for disease resistance.

 Brassica crops

-The Brassica crops consists of combinations of 3 major ancestral genomes (A, B and C) where the most important canola crop is Brassica napus with an AACC genome.
+The Brassica crops consists of combinations of 3 major ancestral genomes ("A", "B" and "C", used within a context of diploid and allohexaploid species of Brassica species, as described in the triangle of U) where the most important canola crop is Brassica napus with an AACC genome.
 Most resistance traits have been introgressed into B. napus from wild Brassica rapa (AA genome) relatives.
 In contrast, none or very few L. maculans resistance traits can be found in the Brassica oleracea (CC genome) parental species.
 Additionally, some resistance traits have been introgressed from the "B" genomes from Brassica nigra (BB genome), Brassica juncea (AABB genome) or Brassica carinata (BBCC genome) into B. napus.
 In the Brassica-L. maculans interactions, there are many race-specific resistance genes known, and some of the corresponding fungal avirulence genes have also been identified.